Bernardo-MG/spring-ws-basic-security-example/src/site/markdown/index.md

 | disabled | 1111     | all            |
 | expcreds | 1111     | all            |
 | noread   | 1111     | all minus read |

+## Database

+All the data is stored in a H2 in-memory database.